Yate

-Developing from a small village into a town from the 1950s onwards, the 2011 census listed Yate's parish population as 21,789.
+Developing from a small village into a town from the 1950s onwards, the 2021 UK census listed Yate's parish population as 23,703.
 The market town of Chipping Sodbury (population 5,045) is contiguous with Yate to the east.
 In addition, a large southern section of the built-up area spills over into the parish of Dodington (population 8,206), and as a result, the total population of Yate's urban area is estimated at 35,000.